-The car with its classic LBL 666D registration plate has been restored back to its original

-BMC Competition Department specification by Hamilton-based enthusiast Mike Hyrons who took it to Monte Carlo on the Historique event in 2017 - half a century after it finished 6th overall in Hopkirk's hands.
+The car with its classic LBL 666D registration plate has been restored back to its original BMC Competition Department specification by Hamilton-based enthusiast Mike Hyrons who took it to Monte Carlo on the Historique event in 2017 - half a century after it finished 6^{th} overall in Hopkirk's hands.

-Tonight it was driven by Mike's co-driver then, Pat Haley with Mike's son Christopher, a former junior footballer with Aberdeen, sitting alongside.
+On Wednesday it will be driven by Mike's co-driver then, Pat Haley with Mike's son Christopher, a former junior footballer with Aberdeen, sitting alongside.

-A total of 80 cars had gathered in George Square over the afternoon.
-13 of them will be doing the whole epic 1300-mile drive trip to the south of France, while the rest are taking part in a series of Heritage runs around Scotland.
+At 7pm, it will lead off an amazing collection of around 80 cars which will gather in George Square over Wednesday afternoon and evening.
+About 20 of the cars will be doing the epic 1300-mile drive trip to the south of France, while the rest will take part in a series of Heritage runs around Scotland.